Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Methodology

 \subsection{Framework}

 We present the framework that is used for sentiment and semantic analysis of the Bhagavad Gita.
 Our framework analyzes sentiment and semantic aspects of individual verses from the Bhagavad Gita and also derives insights about the differences in the themes discussed in the texts.
-As shown in Figure \ref{fig:framework}, we begin by converting the PDF files into text files and process them as mentioned in Section III B. We provide sentiment analysis via $BERT_{base}$ model by predicting sentiments of verses across the selected translations (texts) of the Bhagavad Gita.
+As shown in Figure \ref{fig:framework}, we begin by converting the PDF files into text files and process them as mentioned earlier (Section III -- B).
+We provide sentiment analysis via $BERT_{base}$ model by predicting sentiments of verses across the selected translations (texts) of the Bhagavad Gita.
+We employ multi-label sentiment classification where more than one sentiment can be classified at once, i.e a verse can be both emphatic and optimistic as shown in Figure \ref{fig:framework}.
 Although sentiment analysis can be done with model prediction that gives a positive/negative polarity score, this would not reveal much information about the nature of the sentiment as the positive/negative score can be vague due to different expressions used in translations.
 Hence, we use the hand-labelled SenWave dataset\cite{yang2020senwave} which features 11 different sentiments labelled by a group of 50 experts for 10,000 tweets worldwide during COVID-19 pandemic in 2020.
 The $BERT_{base}$ model is trained using the SenWave dataset \cite{yang2020senwave} for a multi-label sentiment classification task.

+Although sentiment analysis can provide an idea regarding the differences in the translations, it does not provide information about the difference in the semantics (meaning) across the translations.
+Hence, semantic analysis \cite{evangelopoulos2012latent} is vital and accompanies sentiment analysis.
+In the framework, we provide further analysis of the sentiment predictions by comparing verse-by-verse and chapter-by-chapter statistics of the predicted sentiments across the respective translations.
+We also provide semantic analysis via sentence embedding model (MPNet which is based on $BERT_{base}$) and verse-by-verse similarity and perform keyword extraction (based on MPNet) for further analysis of the translations as shown in Figure \ref{fig:framework}.